 Volcanic Ash Detection

-The SAB Volcano desk noted only one time during the GOES-15 PLT that volcanic ash was able to be seen by both GOES-13 and GOES-15.
-Ash detection is very event driven and there was little volcanic activity in the SAB Volcano team’s areas of interest in August-September 2010.
-The ash signature was seen in visible imagery and showed up identically in the GOES-15 imagery compared to the GOES-13 imagery.
+Volcanic ash was only detected by both GOES-13 and GOES-15 one time during the GOES-15 PLT.
+Ash detection is very event driven, and there was little volcanic activity in the SAB Volcano team’s areas of interest in August-September 2010.
+The ash signature was seen in visible imagery and showed up identically in the GOES-15 and GOES-13 imagery.
 A few cases where volcanic hotspots could be seen in multi-spectral imagery were noted with any differences being negligible.
 The multi-spectral imagery used for volcanic ash/hotspot detection is sensitive to the solar angle and thus the minor differences seen were attributed to the different positions of the satellites being compared.
 Thus, there were no differences with GOES-15 imagery that would result in degradation in performance for volcanic ash analysis.

 Total Column Ozone